- Produced films including Barbarella, King Kong, Man Hunter

 Born in 1918, De Laurentiis was passionate about cinema from an early age and by the age of 21 had produced his first motion picture.
 His first international success was with 'Bitter Rice (1949) and over the next three decades he produced over 150 films, working with important figures from Carlo Ponti, Federico Fellini, Vittorio De Sica, to Roberto Rossellini and Roger Vadim.
 His work with Fellini resulted in two Oscars: for 'La Strada' (1954) and 'Nights of Cabiria' (1957), both of which received the award for 'Best Foreign Language Film'.

 Having had only a few owners, the 250 GTE is being offered by the family of the late owner who bought the car in 1967.
-It appears that he only used the car for eight or nine years following its acquisition, as it still carries the last tax disk (expired 1976).
+It appears that he only used the car for eight or nine years following its acquisition, as it still carries the last tax disc (expired 1976).

 Rob Hubbard, Senior Specialist at Bonhams comments "this well-preserved 'barn find' represents a wonderful opportunity to acquire an original and untouched early Ferrari 250GTE, ripe for sympathetic restoration by a fortunate new owner."